diogro/expressionVariance-manuscript/main.md

 However, all these pairwise effects are mild, and the largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving [bone marrow]{.smallcaps} (from GTEx) and study [srp057500]{.smallcaps} (which used platelets) are on average lower (SI fig. 1 A).
 The only negative correlation we observe is between these two studies, which also appear further away in the PCoA plot in @fig:sd_corr C.

-# Gene expression rank
+## Transcriptional variance rank

 The strong correlations between transcriptional variance across studies suggests that variance rank is indeed a property of genes that can be robustly estimated.
 To estimate this gene-level rank, we devised a cross-study approach that allowed us to rank individual genes according to their degree of transcriptional variance by averaging the ordering across all studies.
-We do this by calculating the score of each gene on the first principal component of the across-study Spearman correlation matrix shown in @fig:sd_corr A (as illustrated in @fig:variance_control C).
+We do this by calculating the score of each gene on the first principal component of the across-study Spearman correlation matrix shown in @fig:sd_corr A. This procedure is illustrated in @fig:variance_control C.
 Ordering genes using these scores generate a ranked list of genes, with the most variable genes having the highest rank.
 The position in the SD distributions shown in @fig:sd_corr D of the most and least variable genes in this rank illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
 In addition, to be able to account for any residual effect of mean expression on the variance we also created a similar across-study rank for mean expression.
 To explore tissue-specific divers or transcriptional variation, we also create a set of tissue-specific SD ranks.
 To that end, we used the same procedure outlined above but using only studies that were performed on  the same tissue.
-Both tissue-specific and across-study ranks are available in the Supporting Information (SI data 3).
+Both tissue-specific and across-study ranks are available in the Supporting Information (SI data 4).

 <!-- ![Modeling the correlations between transcriptional variance across studies.
 The panels show coefficient estimates from a linear model using the among studies Spearman correlations between gene expression SDs as the response variable.
 These correlations are shown in @fig:sd_corr, panels A and B. In the linear model (see Methods for model equation), correlations are Fisher z-transformed.
 Study source and tissue are added as fixed effects.
 Coefficient estimates are shown with 50% and 95% credibility intervals.
 (A) The per-study random effect which accounts for the non-independence between the pairwise correlation values and estimates the characteristic contribution of each study to these correlations.
 For example, the lowest estimate among these parameters, which corresponds to the study [bone marrow]{.smallcaps} (from GTEx), indicates that correlations involving this study tend to be lower than the others.
 (B) and (C) Fixed effect estimates for the effects of tissue congruence and study-source effect.
 In (B) we see that correlations among studies that use the same tissue are slightly higher; and (C) correlations involving studies in the "Misc." category (non-GTEx and non-TCGA) tend to be lower, while comparisons involving GTEx and TCGA are higher.](figures/correlationModeling.png){#fig:corr_model width=550px} -->